I’m just gonna start with day 1 and see what happens.

 On one of the days in Ouaga, we took a tour of the city.
 We went and saw the rich parts of town, which exist.
 Embassy members, government officials, business men and their families live here.
 The presidents house had four street lanes as his driveway.
 We then went to Sector 30, where people were living in huts.
 There was a giant hole of trash and mud.
 And so many children.
 All just running around, no parents in sight most of the time.
 This just blew my mind.
 I kept thinking, what are they doing all day?
 But what else were they to do but run around and play and try to find food to eat.
 They have no toys, no tv, no school some of them.

+Their houses were the size of a dorm room.
+No bathrooms for some people, just holes.
 I think that's all I can do right now.
 Part 1 of the trip.
 Saturday of the trip, it gets crazy.
 That's going to be a whole blog in itself, those few days in the Bush.

 No comments: